solana-labs/solana/rfcs/0002-fork-generation.md

-# Branch Generation
+# Fork Generation

-The goal of this RFC is to define how Solana generates branches.
+The goal of this RFC is to define how Solana generates forks.

 ## Basic Design Idea

 Nodes take turns being leader and generating the PoH that encodes state changes.
 The network can tolerate loss of connection to any leader by synthesizing what the leader ***would have generated*** had it been connected but not ingesting any state changes.
-The complexity of forks is thereby limited to a "there/not-there" skip list of branches that may arise on leader rotation slot boundaries.
-A leader can only transmit durring their predefined PoH slot.
+The possible number of forks is thereby limited to a "there/not-there" skip list of forks that may arise on leader rotation slot boundaries.
+At any given slot, only a single leader's transactions will be accepted.

 ## Message Flow

-1. Transactions are ingested at the current leader.
+1. Transactions are ingested by the current leader.
-2. Leader filters for valid transactions.
+2. Leader filters valid transactions.
-3. Leader executes valid transactions on its state.
+3. Leader executes valid transactions updating its state.
 4. Leader packages transactions into entries based off its current PoH slot.
 5. Leader transmits the entries to validator nodes (in signed blobs)
     a.
 The PoH stream includes ticks; empty entries that indicate liveness of the leader and the passage of time on the network.